Cost to Convert Garage to Bedroom

 Converting a garage shouldn’t be too much of a headache, especially compared to other conversions such as a basement, a loft, or even an extension.
 The conversion of your garage into a bedroom should be a rather cost-effective and relatively stress-free project.

-Planning permission shouldn’t really be needed for a project like this, as it should come under permitted development.
+While planning permission isn't typically needed for a project like this, as it should come under permitted development.
 However, you will need to inform your local building regulations authority of the work you plan to carry out.
 As you will likely change the garage door and fill it with matching brickwork, you may want to add some windows or a door.

 This will need permission as any new windows or glazed doors will need to be certified under building regulations.
 You can either apply for this certification, or a registered window specialist will be able to self-certify.
 This is why, along with the handling of utilities, you may want to hire a trained specialist to carry out this job for you.